TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-migration-replication-change.md

 cloudEnvironments="public"
 />

-# **Replication type cannot change during account migration**
+ # **Cannot change replication type due to system maintenance**

 <!--issueDescription-->
-Microsoft Azure identified that maintenance operation is currently occuring in your account Storage Account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->** that prevents you from changing your replication type.
-We expect this maintenance operation to take a couple of days.
-Please feel free to retry replication type change again later, we sincerely apologize for this ongoing maintenance.<br>
+Microsoft Azure identified that a maintenance operation is occuring on your Storage Account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->**.
+This operation does not impact regular storage operations but prevents changing replication type on the Storage Account.
+It could take up to a week for this operation to complete, and we recommend retrying changing your replication type again later.
+We sincerely apologize for the inconvienence.<br>

 Regards,<br>
 Microsoft Azure Team